 Listen – Billy Preston: https://www.youtube.com/watch?v=2B7feC9xdi4

 Also on All Things Must Pass, George includes ‘Art of Dying’, also about reincarnation.

 There’ll come a time when most of us return here

 Do you believe me?

 ‘The Ghost Song‘ by Salty Holmes was a single in 1954.
-This creepy little novelty song by the American Country & Western singer/actor has some cool voice effects.
+This creepy little novelty song by the American Country & Western singer/actor has some cool vocal effects.
 I especially love the screeching cats!

 ‘The Leader of the Pack’ by The Shangri-Las (1964) is the tragic tale of forbidden love between a school-girl and the death of her biker boyfriend.
 How tough could he be if she met him at the candy store?!
 This is by the infamous teenage band of girls from Queens, NY.
-The dramatic, cinematic revving motor and screech of his motorcycle crash in the rain (after she rejects her true love in obeyance of her parents’ rules) is devastating.
+The dramatic, cinematic revving motor and screech of his motorcycle crash in the rain (after she rejects her true love by obeying her parents’ rules) is devastating.
 We’ll never know if the accident was deliberate or not.
 The BBC banned the song from Top of the Pops although it was No. 1. due to the disastrous ending.
 (It’s as sad as the haunting ghostly cries of the dead girl singing the chorus of John Leyton’s ‘Johnny Remember Me’ with its galloping beat, produced by the genius Joe Meek).